 Once you’ve identified your main motivator, use it to guide the rest of your planning process.

-Take inventory of your personal finances and your equity position in your home.
+Take inventory of your personal finances and your equity position in your current home.
 In most situations, downsizing can be a good way of boosting your savings and lowering living expenses.
 However, there are a few things to consider first:

 Most likely, you’ll be interested in downsizing to a property that can suit your needs in the long-term.
 For most seniors, the four main options are: